cadop/dhart/src/Csharp/docs/markdown/4_reading_mesh_from_unity.md

 using HumanFactors.Geometry;
 ```

-Later you will be using different sections depending on whether you're generating a graph or firing a ray.
+Later you will be using different sections depending on whether you're generating a graph or casting a ray.

 ### Setup for Adding References Through The Unity Inspector